MiguelMolledo/cmtWeb/README.md

 ## TODO:

-1. Create main TAb options   about - Services - HOME - works - Contact
-2. Create Sammo Designer
-3.

-Resources Needed
+1. focus when clicking on main buttons
+2. Be able to redirect page rx.redirect
+3. Display a front window when Clicking on
+4. Improve contact info page
-1. Background Image
+   1. Edit box
-2. Logo image
-3. Big Logo Image
+   2. Or maybe change the format of the page

 ### Useful links